Superman (1978 film): Cast

-Kirk Alyn and Noel Neill have cameo appearances as the parents of Lois Lane in a deleted scene that was restored in later home media releases.
+Kirk Alyn and Noel Neill have cameo appearances as Sam Lane and Ella Lane, the parents of Lois Lane, in a deleted scene that was restored in later home media releases.
 Alyn and Neill portrayed Superman and Lois Lane in the film serials Superman (1948) and Atom Man vs. Superman (1950), and were the first actors to portray the characters onscreen in a live-action format.
 Neill reprised her role in the 1950s Adventures of Superman TV series.

 Larry Hagman and Rex Reed also make cameos; Hagman plays an army major in charge of a convoy that is transporting one of the missiles, and Reed plays himself as he meets Lois and Clark outside the Daily Planet headquarters.

 Production

 Development

 Ilya Salkind had first conceived the idea for a Superman film in late 1973.
 In November 1974, after a long, difficult process with DC Comics, the Superman film rights were purchased by Ilya, his father Alexander Salkind, and their partner Pierre Spengler.
 DC wanted a list of actors that were to be considered for Superman, and approved the producer's choices of Muhammad Ali, Al Pacino, James Caan, Steve McQueen, Clint Eastwood and Dustin Hoffman.
 The filmmakers felt it was best to film Superman and Superman II back-to-back, and to make a negative pickup deal with Warner Bros.
 William Goldman was approached to write the screenplay, while Leigh Brackett was considered.
 Ilya hired Alfred Bester, who began writing a film treatment.
 Alexander felt, however, that Bester was not famous enough, so he hired Mario Puzo to write the screenplay at a $600,000 salary.
-Francis Ford Coppola, William Friedkin, Richard Lester (who later directed Superman II and III), Peter Yates, John Guillermin, Ronald Neame and Sam Peckinpah were in negotiations to direct.
+Francis Ford Coppola, William Friedkin, Richard Lester (who later directed Superman II and III), Peter Yates, John Guillermin, Ronald Neame, and Sam Peckinpah were in negotiations to direct.
 Peckinpah dropped out when he produced a gun during a meeting with Ilya.
 George Lucas turned down the offer because of his commitment to Star Wars.

 Ilya wanted to hire Steven Spielberg to direct, but Alexander was skeptical, feeling it was best to "wait until [Spielberg's] big fish opens."
 Jaws was very successful, prompting the producers to offer Spielberg the position, but by then Spielberg had already committed to Close Encounters of the Third Kind.
 Guy Hamilton was hired as director, while Puzo delivered his script for Superman and Superman II in July 1975.
 Jax-Ur appeared as one of General Zod's henchmen, with Clark Kent written as a television reporter.
 Dustin Hoffman, who was previously considered for Superman, turned down Lex Luthor.